johbry17/Harvest-Party/README.md

 Git ignored, I created a script to give the participants pseudonyms and stitch the individual years together into one expense csv.
 It's dynamic, and will automatically work for future years (unless new names are added).

 Commencing an exploratory data analysis (EDA), I began what little data wrangling I had left.
 Using regex to strip '$' and ',', I converted all currency to floats, renamed a few columns, and dropped a few nulls from the donations.
-One category, Costco, I semi-arbitrarily broke into thirds, assigning 1/3 to Food and 2/3 to the Bar.
+One category, Costco, I semi-arbitrarily broke apart, assigning 1/3 to Food and 2/3 to the Bar.

 And then I plotted like a crazed banshee frothing at the mouth (and learned Seaborn and more Plotly while I was at it).